 Concept of Elaboration Likelihood Model of Persuasion

 There are different kinds of people in the world.
 Many people accept whatever they are told or see.
 Trusting nature and gullible characteristics are also common in people.
-According to the creators of this model, these people who are gullible, trusting and believing, fall under one category.
+According to the creators of this model, these people who are gullible, trusting and believing, fall into one category.

 In contrast to the type of people mentioned above, there is the second category of people who are skeptic, argumentative, opinionated and stubborn on their own beliefs.
 These types of people do not accept anything at face value but try to establish their thinking on others.
 They want others to notice what they have to say and believe in it.
 These people form their mindset through the facts they know to exist or think are true.
 Their perception of things and issues are firm and cannot be changed easily.